wkCircle/DAAD-German-School-Crawler/README.md

 3. Modify the setting in the source code file *german_school_Crawler.py*:
     ```
-    # save_path: the path and file_name you wish to save.
+    # save_path: the file_name you wish to save under a specified path.
 E.g.,
     save_path = r'C:\Users\userA\Downloads\German_Econ_MS.csv'

     # source_web: the page website waited to be crawled.